What is a financial plan?

 2. Helps you set realistic goals

-Everyone has financial goals, but many people don’t know if their goals are realistic.
+Everyone has financial goals, but many people don’t know if their goals are attainable.
 A financial plan will help you define realistic goals and outline a strategy for achieving them.
-Setting realistic goals often involves compromises; however, having realistic and attainable goals will go a long way toward minimizing unpleasant financial surprises.
+Setting realistic goals will also go a long way toward minimizing unpleasant financial surprises.

 3. Helps identify opportunities

-A financial plan can help identify opportunities to save–or perhaps reduce one’s tax burden.
+A financial plan can help identify opportunities to save – or perhaps reduce one’s tax burden.
 For instance, depending on your life stage, topping up your RRSP or TFSA may be something to consider.
-A financial advisor can help you navigate potential issues and recommend a course of action to help you save money and earn money.
+A Scotiabank advisor can help you navigate both potential opportunities and challenges and recommend a course of action to help you save money, and earn money.

 A financial plan can help you identify certain risks and plan accordingly.
-For example, do you have a will or enough insurance to maintain your family’s standard of life in the event of your death or disability?
+For example, do you have a will or enough insurance to maintain your family’s standard of living in the event you pass away or become injured or disabled?
 Is there an emergency fund established to cover job loss or major home repairs?
-A financial plan can help analyze your current situation in order to provide appropriate safeguards.
+A financial plan can help analyze your current situation in order to put in place appropriate safeguards.

 5. Increases confidence and peace of mind